-Because those so-called hard to achieve things like success require mental toughness.
+Because those so-called hard-to-achieve things like success require mental toughness.

 And mental toughness is crazy hard to achieve.

-According to 10x rule, you need to apply ten times more effort than you think it’d take to achieve great things.
+According to the 10x rule, you need to apply ten times more effort than you think it’d take to achieve great things.